ionic-team/capacitor/site/docs-md/apis/camera/index.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

 The storage permissions are for reading/saving photo files.
-Note that `android.permission.CAMERA` is not required.

 Read about [Setting Android Permissions](../../android/configuration/) in the [Android Guide](../../android/) for more information on setting Android permissions.